Confirm your decision.

 Take your placement tests.

-- Upload a photo for your UO ID card.
+Upload a photo for your ID card.

-Send your transcripts.
+Send your final transcripts.

-- Download the "Be an Oregon Duck" app.
+Download the "Be a Duck" app.

 - Your confirmation letter and parking pass.
 If you haven’t received a confirmation letter and parking pass in the mail within ten business days, please give us a call.